 Hopefully, we’ve been able to show you that the pros of a gap year outweigh any cons you might have heard about.
 Now, we’d also attend to your question of how exactly it will be possible for you to take a gap year.

 Many students ask how they can fund their gap year.
 Check our scholarships page to find out if we can offer you a gap year scholarship.
 You can also raise funds for your gap year by using the GVI fundraising platform.
-Citizens of the United States of America can also apply for a tax deduction on any GVI gap year program.
 The second question many students ask is ‘How can I apply for a gap year when I’ve already been accepted to a college?’
 You can apply to your admissions office to postpone your enrolment for a year.

-GVI offers runs gap year travel programs including volunteer and internship programs in Cambodia, Costa Rica, Fiji, Ghana, Greece, India, Laos, Mexico, Nepal, Peru, Seychelles, South Africa, Thailand.
-You can also choose to volunteer abroad in Tanzania and Zambia during your gap year.
+GVI offers runs gap year travel programs including volunteer and internship programs in Cambodia, Costa Rica, Fiji, Ghana, Greece, India, Laos, Mexico, Nepal, Peru, Seychelles, South Africa, Thailand, Madagascar and Belize.

 You won’t be short on gap year ideas if you choose a GVI gap year program.
 Focuses for our programs include everything from marine and wildlife conservation to global public health and education, as well as women’s empowerment, and business in the service of social impact.